-Reports must be addressed by the local county agency or AICWI tribe receiving information from a reporter.
-Reporters should not be directed to another agency (unless there is mutual agreement of mandated reporters who are directed to the correct agency).
-Agencies do not refuse to take a report; an agency receiving a report should obtain a complete report and direct a report accordingly.
-When doing so, the priority is child safety and assuring a safety net at the first point of contact by streamlining receipt and review of a report.
+Reports must be addressed by local county agencies or AICWI tribes that receive information from a reporter.
+Do not direct reporters to another agency (unless there is mutual agreement by mandated reporters directed to the correct agency).
+Agencies do not refuse to take a report; an agency receiving a report should obtain a complete report and direct reports accordingly.
+When doing so, the priority is child safety and assuring a safety net at the first point of contact by streamlining receipt and review of reports.
 It is imperative to take action at the point of intake and screening to assure a safety net for children without allowing jurisdictional issues to become a barrier.
 If there is a question about which local child welfare agency is responsible for handling a report, agency staff should immediately consult with each other to decide which one has legal authority to make a screening decision and, if needed, initiate a child protection response within the 24-hour time frame.

-Without a written interagency agreement between local welfare agencies, the agency responsible for intake, screening and either assessment or investigation of a report is the county of a child's residence or AICWI reservation where a child is a resident, or, in cases of imminent danger, the county or AICWI reservation where a child was found.
+Without a written interagency agreement between local welfare agencies, the agency responsible for intake, screening and either assessment or investigation of a report is the county of child's residence or AICWI reservation where child is a resident, or, in cases of imminent danger, the county or AICWI reservation where child was found.